guide

 The first approach is most common.
 In this case, households have a burst of heating in the morning, and then another longer period in the evening – usually to warm the house before and after work.

-If you’re interested in finding out more, and dispelling some myths about energy consumption, find out more in our practical guide on how to run central heating more efficiently during the winter.
+If you’re interested in finding out more, and dispelling some myths about energy use, find out more in our practical guide on how to run central heating more efficiently during the winter.

 Can smart technology help control my heating?

 A smart thermostat lets you control your heating and hot water with your smartphone, tablet or computer, at any time, and anywhere.
 It gives you more flexibility and control over your energy use, and can make your home more comfortable.
-Used well, they can also be a source of energy-savings.
+It can also help you to save money.

 Read our practical guide to smart thermostats and how they can help you control your heating from everywhere, and reduce your energy bills.